bartvanherck/bvanherck.be/content/blog/20190614_Reasons/index.md

 publishdate: 2019-06-14T18:00:00+01:00
 tags: ["testing"]
 comments: false
+summary: Writing unit tests for API's is a waste of time.
+While developing an API it looks so.
+Today I need to rewrite some calls and all my tests fail.
+I need to update all the unit tests.
+If I did not have to write tests, my code was already finished.
+But that is a mistake.
 ---

 Writing unit tests for API's is a waste of time.
 A waste of time?
 Yes, I am developing an API.
 The API is not stable yet.
 Today I need to rewrite some calls and now all my tests fail.
 I need to update all those unit tests.
 If I did not have to write tests, my code was already finished.